-With this in mind, Insurance Post in association with Nuxeo, would like to invite you to a webinar in which we will discuss how claims departments are – and should be - re-invented to keep in step with their customers’ changing expectations of what good looks like.
+With this in mind, Insurance Post in association with Nuxeo, hosted a webinar in which we discuss how claims departments are – and should be - re-invented to keep in step with their customers’ changing expectations of what good looks like.

 Among the questions we will seek to address are: